What is CFA?

-After registration, you will receive a registration number / candidate number, which can be used to register with user name and password at “My CFA.”
+After registration, you will receive a registration number / candidate number.

 When can I register?

-Furthermore, please note that if you took (or were enrolled for) the Level 1 June exam then you may not register for a new exam (e.g. the December Level 1 exam) until you have received the June exam results – even though this means that you might miss the early registration deadlines.
+Please note that you may not enroll for a new exam until you have received your results from a previous exam – even if this means that you miss the early registration deadline.